Go to the Nature Institute’s home page

 For example, you will hear me saying that “If you considered two isolated electrons to be point masses and placed them 1 meter apart …” You will likewise hear me talking about the “collisions” of “particles”, and you will listen to a prominent cell biologist remarking how the 5 billion proteins in a cell are “jammed shoulder to shoulder, [while] also charging past one another at insanely high speeds”.
 These references to “isolated electrons”, “point masses”, “collisions”, and “proteins charging past one another” all seem to demand that we imagine particular things acting in the manner of the familiar objects of our experience.

-But, as I hope you will realize by the end of the piece, there are no things of that sort “down there”.
+But, as I hope you will realize by the end of the piece, there are no things “down there” of the sort we almost inevitably find ourselves imagining.
 What is down there is a very good question.
 And if you are asking it by the time you finish reading this, then the chapter will have accomplished its purpose.

 From here to there — or,